surfacesyntacticud/website/content/guidelines/u/deep_features/agent.md

 # **@agent**

-The `@agent` feature is used for arguments that are agents of their governor at the semantic level in various constructions (causative, passive, impersonal ...).
+The `@agent` feature is used for arguments that are agents of their governor at the semantic level in various constructions (e.g., causative, passive, impersonal, etc.).

 {{< conll >}}
 1	it	it	PRON	_	_	2	subj	_	_